AmitojSingh2021/Amitoj_Portfolio/README.md

-# Amitoj_Portfolio: It includes my Academic projects which i did while doing Graduate certificate in Business Analytics and Insights.
+This portfolio includes my Academic projects which i did while doing Graduate certificate in Business Analytics and Insights.
 In this portfolio, i tried to demonstrate my skills in python and MySQL coding.